seprianton/RAM-MASTER/README.md

 Python script file to forensically investigate memory dump files via volatility.

 - [x] Requires volatility (https://github.com/volatilityfoundation/volatility) to be installed.
-- [x] Sample memory dump files (https://github.com/volatilityfoundation/volatility/wiki/Memory-Samples)
+- [x] Sample memory dump files (https://github.com/volatilityfoundation/volatility/wiki/Memory-Samples) available here.
-- [ ] Still under construction, but what is there is working but not fully tested.
+- [ ] Still under construction, but what is there is working but has not been fully tested.

 | LANGUAGE  | FILENAME         | MD5 Hash                         |
 |------     |------            | -------                          |